Looking for fresh ideas for your closing circles? Here are some of our favorites that we have used with different groups:

 How to Use Online

-You don’t have to abandon your closing circle activities when gathering online!
+You don’t have to abandon closing circles online!
 To simulate the circle, you can use a slide with a circle on it and add participants’ names around it (or invite them to add themselves to a shared document like a Google slide or using annotation tool in your online software).
+You can use images to simulate different kinds of circles – around a campfire, kitchen table, or conference room.
 Once you have everyone around your virtual circle, you can do any number of variations where you “go around the circle.”
 Get creative!

 Where These Tools Come From: Items marked * reprinted with permission from Alternatives to Violence Project’s Manual Basic Course (Revised02).
 For more dynamicas and other nonviolence training tools: Alternatives to Violence Project (AVP), PO Box 152, Blauvelt, NY USA 10913, http://www.avpusa.org/.